Sai-Jyoshna-Yakkanti/Geophysics.signal_processing/README.md

 ![Header Image](https://path-to-your-image.jpg)

-This portfolio showcases my skills in **seismic signal processing**, **machine learning**, and **high-performance computing (HPC)** for geophysical applications.
+This portfolio showcases my ability in **seismic signal processing**, **machine learning**, and **high-performance computing (HPC)** for geophysical applications.
 It follows industry workflows and emphasizes key aspects such as seismic event detection, data automation, and scalable data pipelines.

 ---